 Transport: On some days the walks start or finish at Chy Morvah; on other days we use hired transport at the start and/or end of the walks.
 The cost of all transport to and from the walks is included in the price of your holiday.

 In the evenings: Your leaders will talk about the choice of walks for the next day and answer any questions you may have.
-Before dinner the activity leaders will run an activity suitable for the younger children.
 After a sociable evening meal you could join in an evening activity created specifically for all the family or use the Country House facilities.

 Chy Morvah is situated in the attractive seaside town of St Ives.
 A 10 minute downhill walk will take you to the harbour and old town; a maze of narrow streets and shops.
 The harbour front is always bustling with activity, and there are numerous artists’ galleries to enjoy.
 There are also two excellent sandy beaches.
 Nearby Porthminster Beach (5 to 10 minutes' walk) is very sheltered and very popular with families.
 Porthmeor Beach on the far side of town (15 to 20 minutes' walk) is more exposed and excellent for surfing.
 There are several surf schools if you want to give this a go – a popular option for all ages!
 St Ives has a full range of facilities including shops, banks, chemists, pubs and cafés.

 During your stay at Chy Morvah you may enjoy visiting the following places of interest:

 Tate Gallery & Barbara Hepworth Gallery

 Opened in 1993, this branch of the Tate Gallery celebrates Cornwall’s rich artistic legacy.
 Tate St Ives also manages the Barbara Hepworth Museum and Sculpture Garden, which gives a remarkable insight into the work and outlook of one of Britain's most important 20th century artists.
 Both galleries are within easy walking distance of Chy Morvah. www.tate.org.uk